 How can I prevent aerobic vaginitis?

-While it is important to understand the differences between AV and BV, the preventive measures come down to the same thing - maintaining a healthy vaginal microbiome.
+While it is important to understand the differences between aerobic vaginitis and bacterial vaginosis, the preventive measures come down to the same thing: maintaining a healthy vaginal microbiome.

 Some general rules of thumb include:

-Most importantly, it’s good practice to keep in mind the different activities and life events that can cause a shift in the microbiome.
-These include:
+Most importantly, it’s good practice to keep in mind the different activities and life events that can cause a shift in the microbiome and put you at an increased risk of aerobic vaginitis.
+Some risk factors include:

 Get aerobic vaginitis care with Evvy